 A bike frame’s weight is linked to the density of the material it is made from.
-The lightest bike frame material is carbon fiber by a considerable margin.
-Carbon fiber road bikes weigh on average 7.9kg compared to 8.6kg for the next lowest weight material (aluminum).
+The lightest bike frame material is carbon fibre by a considerable margin.
+Carbon fibre road bikes weigh on average 7.9kg compared to 8.6kg for the next lowest weight material (aluminium).
 The heaviest bike frame material is steel which weighed an average of 9.4kg per bike in our review of the heaviest and lightest bike frame materials.
 These averages were based on a range of different road bikes rather than bikes designated for bikepacking, but the findings are still relevant.

 How much does the average bikepackers bike weigh?

 We asked our bikepacking community how much the bikes they took on their bikepacking trips weighed.
 The results varied depending on which type of bike they took on their trip, but you can see that the averages range between 10.1 and 14.2 kilograms.
 The lightest bike a cyclist took on their trip was 9kg and the heaviest bike was 16.6kg.